franklinchou/learnings/scala/option.md

 } yield y // returns Some(9)
 ```

-Sometimes the value must be lifted in order to transform to Option.

 You can also `flatten` to obtain only the values that are defined (`Some` values only).

 ```scala